 The Executive Board manages the company on its own responsibility.
 As a management body, it has a commitment to the company’s interests and to increasing the companies’ enterprise value in the long term.
 In so doing, the members of the Executive Board are jointly responsible for all management activities.
 Notwithstanding the overall responsibility of the Executive Board, the individual members of the Executive Board also manage the divisions assigned to them under their own responsibility within the scope of Executive Boards resolutions.

-Attention is paid to diversity and the appropriate participation of women when filling management positions in the company.
+The Executive Board pays attention to diversity and adequate representation of women when filling management positions in the company.

-The composition of the Executive Board and the allocation of duties within the Executive Board (organization of responsibilities, regions and divisions) are shown in detail in the section on organization (Annual Report 2019, p.
-8 ff.).
+The Executive Board of FUCHS PETROLUB SE currently consists of five members.
+The Executive Board is made up of Mr. Stefan Fuchs (Chairman), Dr. Lutz Lindemann, Dr. Timo Reister, Dr. Ralph Rheinboldt, and Ms. Dagmar Steinert.
+Further details and the allocation of duties within the Executive Board (organization of responsibilities, regions and divisions) are shown in detail in the section on organization (Annual Report 2020, p.
+11ff.).

-As a global innovation-driven company in the lubricants industry, FUCHS PETROLUB SE’s systematic management development and long-term succession planning for the Executive Board pays attention to
+As a global innovation-driven company in the lubricants industry, FUCHS PETROLUB SE’s systematic management development and long-term succession planning for the Executive Board pays attention to:

 - proven strategic and operating creative drive, and